 Hockey Comes to Paradise

-On to the Forum ice came Eddie “The Jet” Joyal, Eddie “The Entertainer” Shack, Bill “Cowboy” Flett, Juha “Whitey” Widing and Real “Frenchy” Lemieux to name a few.
-Finally, Cooke would change the course of the history of the Kings by building the Forum, or better known to Hollywood locals as “The Fabulous Forum,” where the team would play the next 32 seasons.
+In the earliest seasons of the franchise came the likes of Eddie “The Jet” Joyal, Eddie “The Entertainer” Shack, “Cowboy” Bill Flett, Juha “Whitey” Widing and Real “Frenchy” Lemieux to name a few.
+Finally, Cooke would change the course of Kings’ history by building the Forum, or better known to Hollywood locals as “The Fabulous Forum,” where the team would play for the next 32 seasons.

-The Kings went on to finish their first season 31-33-10, one of the best records ever completed by an expansion team.
+The Kings went on to finish their first season 31-33-10 – one of the better records ever completed by an NHL expansion team.
 The decades to come would bring many more stories of royal success to California as the Kings continued on their journey.

-This decade would bring much more success to the Kings organization starting with the acquisition of future Hall of Famer Bob Pulford.
-A seasoned veteran, Pulford not only brought a sense of leadership to the Kings’ locker room, but also infused a sense of legitimacy and respect to the team’s lineup.
-Over the years, the Kings have continued to honor Pulford and his impact on the team.
+The 1970s began with the Kings acquiring future Hall of Famer Bob Pulford from the Toronto Maple Leafs, in exchange for Garry Monahan and Brian Murphy on Sept.
+3, 1970.
+A seasoned veteran, Pulford not only brought proven leadership to the Kings’ locker room, but also infused a sense of legitimacy and respect to the team’s lineup.

-Ending a decade of success, Cooke would sell the Kings, Lakers, and “The Fabulous Forum” to Dr. Jerry Buss in 1979.
+As the decade came to a close, Cooke would sell the Kings, Lakers, and “The Fabulous Forum” to Dr. Jerry Buss in 1979.

-In the 1980-81 season, the trio became the first line combination in NHL history where each member surpassed 100 points (Dionne-135, Taylor-112, Simmer-105).
-Later in the decade, the Kings brought in a host of young talent that would eventually contain a plethora of future legends.
-Bernie Nicholls, Larry Murphy, Jim Fox, Mark Hardy, Jay Wells, Bozek, Doug Smith, Brian MacLellan, Grant Ledyard and Garry Galley were among the favorites of Kings fans in the mid-1980s.
+As the decade went along, the Kings brought in a host of young talent that became the make up of the team.
+Players such as Bernie Nicholls, Larry Murphy, Jim Fox, Mark Hardy, Jay Wells, Steve Bozek, Doug Smith, Brian MacLellan, Grant Ledyard and Garry Galley were among the fan favorites for the better part of the decade.

 Related: 1982 – The Miracle on Manchester